zzzprojects/docs/dynamic-linq.net/pages/getting-started/06-parse-method.md

 # Parse Method

 The `Parse` method is used for parsing and creating expression tree fragments that are defined in `System.Linq.Dynamic.Core.Parser.ExpressionParser` class.
 It uses the TextParser to parse the string into the specified result type..
- - If the `resultType` parameter is non-null it specifies the required result type of the expression.

 ```csharp
 ParameterExpression x = Expression.Parameter(typeof(int), "x");